oncesk/log-reader/README.md

 Log Reader
 =================

-Sometimes you need to reformat logs, filter and grouping.
+Sometimes you need to reformat, filter and group the logs.
 This tool will help you to do that

 ## Key features